 The primary purpose of the Recovery Course is to provide practical insight and support to men and women on the path to freedom from the grip of addiction.
 It is based on the 12 Step Programme used for 75 years by Alcoholics Anonymous and many other 12 step programmes, and incorporates teaching and wisdom from the Bible.

 How is the course structured?

 The course consists of 16 evening sessions which build on each other, working though the 12 steps.

-The sessions are well structured and include: a free meal; an introductory talk to introduce a topic and insights from other addicts.
+The sessions are well structured and include: a talk to introduce a topic and insights from other addicts.
 This is followed by small group time – course guides will be given to help with further personal reflection.